ENDURING TO THE END

-I John, who also am your brother, and companion in tribulation, and in the kingdom and patience of Jesus Christ, was in the isle that is called Patmos, for the word of God, and for the testimony of Jesus Christ.
+I, John, both your brother and companion in the tribulation and kingdom and patience of Jesus Christ, was on the island that is called Patmos for the word of God and for the testimony of Jesus Christ.
 (Revelation 1:9)

 The enemy of the saint is not tribulation but lawlessness and wickedness.
 Because lawlessness and wickedness will abound, the love of the majority of Christians will grow cold.
 Tribulation is not to be feared because tribulation produces strong saints.
 But the abundance of lawlessness and wickedness in the United States in the present hour has produced a generation of feeble believers.
 They will not accept the demands of discipleship because those demands do not make them happy.

 The only hope for the American churches is the generation of young people and children who are growing up.
 If they will turn away from the foolishness of the churches and seek Jesus with a pure heart, God is ready to provide them with an anointing of the Holy Spirit without precedent in history—an anointing that will be more than able to overcome all Antichrist can produce.

 If, however, the present generation of young people and children walk in the hypocritical, soft, undisciplined paths of their parents, they will be of little use in establishing the Kingdom of God on the earth.
 God will have to wait for a generation who will serve God according to the standard of the Scriptures.